jim-schwoebel/pylicense/README.md

         If you use [Package] or any code from [Package] in your research work, you are kindly asked to acknowledge the use of [Package] in your publications.

+        Jim Schwoebel: “NLX-model - Extension of the Auto-ML movement to audio, text, image, and video data”, [paper info].

         **********************************************************************